Information about Presbyterians

 The Presbyterian Church (U.S.A.) has its national office, the Office of the General Assembly, in Louisville, Kentucky.
 The Office of the General Assembly is the ecclesiastical arm of the Presbyterian Church (U.S.A.).
 Under the leadership of Stated Clerk Clifton Kirkpatrick, the OGA staff carries out the directives assigned to the Clerk by the General Assembly, the denomination's highest governing body.

 The General Assembly consists of ministers and lay people elected every two years to a meeting that reviews the work of synods, resolves controversies in the church, is responsible for matters of common concern for the whole church, and serves as a symbol of unity for the church.
 A Moderator of the General Assembly is also elected every two years to preside over the plenary sessions.
 The Moderator can be a minister or lay person and serves a two year term promoting the church’s mission.
-The current Moderator of the General Assembly is The Reverend Bruce Reyes-Chow.

 The Constitution of the Presbyterian Church (U.S.A.)